pachyderm/pachyderm/doc/docs/master/how-tos/use-transactions-to-run-multiple-commands.md

 ### Updating Multiple Pipelines Simultaneously

-If you want to change logic or intermediate data formats in your DAG, you many need to change multiple pipelines.
+If you want to change logic or intermediate data formats in your DAG, you may need to change multiple pipelines.
 Performing these changes together in a transaction can avoid creating jobs with mismatched pipeline versions and potentially wasting work.